 I said, “It is what it is.”
 At that point, I wanted to get out of there as quickly as possible, so I shut up and let him finish.
 When he asked if I had any questions, I lied and said no. I didn’t want to be talked down to anymore.
 Thankfully, the visit was over, and I left.

-I cried all the way home and for the next two hours after I got home.
+I cried in the car on the drive home and for the next hour after I got there.
 I cried so hard that my body was shaking.
 I had let him beat me down to an emotional mess.
-He had taken away any sense of control I might have in this situation.
-Studies in cancer patients show that those who have some sense of control in the management of their disease do better.
+He took away any sense of control I might have had in this situation.
+In one small follow-up study of women with breast cancer, a greater sense of control eight months after diagnosis was associated with less recurrence over the next twenty years.

 Two of my close friends are friends with the physician owner of that clinic and asked me how my appointment went.
 I had initially wanted to see the owner, but she was out of the country.
 I told them my appointment didn’t go well and that the physician I met with had a terrible bedside manner.